drupol/master-thesis/src/thesis/2-reproducibility.typ

 functions because a function might behave differently depending on the environment in which it is executed.
-Therefore, the purity of a function in the context of #gls("CS") is vital for understanding and managing side effects and state in software, it is a distinction that doesn't apply in the static, deterministic realm of pure mathematics.
+Therefore, the purity of a function in the context of #gls("CS") is vital for understanding and managing side effects and state in software, it is a distinction that does not apply in the static, deterministic realm of pure mathematics.

 This distinction highlights how the same term can have different implications in